engineyard/ey-docs/pages/monitoring-pingdom.md

         Schema Version: 20081217141904

-<h2 id="topic3"> Update and verify your environment</h2>
+<h2 id="topic3"> (Optional) Update and verify FitterHappier in your environment</h2>

-After you install FitterHappier, ________ and deploy. . .
+After you install FitterHappier, redeploy your application and confirm that the FitterHappier URIs have been added to your deployed application.
-You will then have a URI testing your application's uptime, ....
-Is it only uptime or response time and other stuff too?

-### To update and verify your environment
+### To update and verify FitterHappier in your environment
-1. Commit the changes to your git repository.
+1. Commit the changes to your git repository so that the FitterHappier plugin is added to your application.
-    Q: What are the changes?
 2. Redeploy your application.
-3. Verify that the deployment was successful by testing the same URIs as [above][5].
+3. Verify that the deployment was successful by testing the same URIs as [above][5], replacing "localhost:3000" with your application's hostname.

 <h2 id="topic4"> Add a check to Pingdom</h2>

-Q: I need to get more info about what a check is.
-How many checks would I typically add?
-Is check the word that Pingdom uses?
+The final task is to add the check to Pingdom.
+You tell Pingdom what URI to check, how often, and where to send an alert if the URI goes down.

 ###To add a check
 1. Log into your Pingdom account.
-2. Create a new check.
+2. Click Add new check.
-3. Set the resolution.
+3. Complete the fields on the Add new check page:
-    Pinging the URI every 5 minutes is a good default.
+    * Resolution — Pinging the URI every 5 minutes is a good default.
-4. Enter the URI in the URL/IP field.
-5. Select notification method.
+    * Check type — HTTP
+    * URL/IP — For example, `www.mysite.com/fitter_happier/site_check` or `www.mysite.com/about.html`
+4. Test and add the check.

 [1]: #topic1        "topic1"